CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/new-to-phoenix.rst

 Enhanced Support for `CAN FD <https://store.ctr-electronics.com/can-fd/>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Improved CAN FD framing further reduces any CAN bus utilization issues.
+- Improved CAN FD framing further reduces any :doc:`CAN bus utilization </docs/migration/canbus-utilization>` issues.
 - Larger CAN frames allow for the addition of more advanced features.

 New :doc:`Tuner X Self Tests </docs/tuner/self-test>`